markogithubst/sport_matches_organizer/README.md

 A user with admin access can create, view, update and delete fields, reservations and results.
 Teams and matches are created automatically once there are enough players registered for a match and the weather conditions allow for the match to be played at the planned time.
 Both team and match can be updated and deleted by admin user.

-Cron jobs are used to perform checks on reservations every day at 9AM.
+Cron job is used to perform checks on reservations every day at 9AM.
 - First check is to see if there are enough players registered for the match on that day.
 6 players need to be registered so that they could be arranged into two teams.
 - If there aren't enough players, the match is canceled.
 - If there are 6 players then the next action is an API call to an external API (OpenWeather API) to check if the weather conditions are suitable for a match to be played.